psobow/microservices-app/README.md

 ## Deleting data from the database
-To delete data from data base you should send DELETE request to this URL `http://localhost:8080/v1/credits/ID` where `ID` is path variable respondent to ID of credit which is going to be deleted.
+In order to delete credit from databases you should send DELETE request to this URL `http://localhost:8080/v1/credits/ID` where `ID` is path variable respondent to ID of credit which is going to be deleted.

 #### example server response:
 none

 # Architecture details
-Inside the application, we may distinguish three independent micro-services such as credit-service, customer-service, and product-service each of them is responsible for managing certain data.
+Inside the application, we may distinguish three micro-services such as credit-service, customer-service, and product-service each of them is responsible for managing certain data.

 ### Credit-service

 The main part of the application.
-It's delegate tasks to other services and provides REST API for communication with the app from the outer world.
+It delegates tasks to other services and provides REST API for communication with the app from the outer world.
 May handle HTTP requests such as:
-- GET - Retrieving and compounding data from databases.
-Returning a list of the data of every credit stored in databases.
+- GET - Retrieve and compound data from databases.
+Return a list of the data of every credit stored in databases.
 - POST - Validate input and create new credit data.
 Delegate persisting in database certain parts of data to other services.
-- DELETE - Delete credit with the given ID.
+- DELETE - Delete every entry in databases respondent with the given Credit ID.

 ### Customer-service